Louis S. Kahnweiler

 Louis S. Kahnweiler (October 14, 1919 – February 26, 2017) was an American real estate investor who co-founded the firm Bennett & Kahnweiler.

 Biography

 Kahnweiler was born to a Jewish family in Chicago and was raised in the Hyde Park neighborhood.
 In 1937, he graduated from Hyde Park High School and in 1941 he graduated with a BA in business from Northwestern University.

 He served in the U.S. Navy.
 In 1947, he co-founded with Marshall Bennett the real estate development company Bennett & Kahnweiler.
 He is known for the development of industrial parks, including Centex Industrial Park in Elk Grove Village, Illinois, in 1957 located to the west of O'Hare airport.
 Kahnweiler amassed a portfolio of 26 industrial parks around the country.
 In 1985, he added investment counseling, property management, office brokerage and development to a company better known as a broker of factories and developer of industrial parks.
 Kahnweiler's firm is now known as Colliers International, after investments by a Toronto-based commercial real estate servicer.

+After service with the Office of Naval Intelligence during WWII, Kahnweiler took a job with Louis B. Beardslee & Co., a Chicago real estate brokerage firm while waiting to begin law school at Northwestern University.

+At the firm he was told to find a buyer for an industrial building.
+So, he took out an advertisement in a newspaper, and to his surprise, the building was sold.
+He looked at his share of the commission, a $4,000 check, and chucked his plans for law school.

+In 1946, Kahnweiler set up a brokerage shop with Jules Milten and later Marshall Bennett joined the firm.
+Three years later Milten left the partnership and the company became Bennett & Kahnweiler.

+They brokered properties and constructed small industrial buildings on the Northwest Side.
+In 1957, the company moved into the national spotlight when they partnered with the Pritzker family of Chicago and Texas tycoon Clint Murchison Jr. to launch Centex Park in Elk Grove Village.
+At the time, it was the nation's largest industrial park with 2,250 acres, 1,500 companies, 40,000 employees and a value of more than $1 billion.

+When Bennett left the firm in 1982, Kahnweiler decided to create an office-leasing department and hired Richard Berger to run it.
+In the first three years, the department went on to arrange $500 million in office leases.

+Berger, who still manages the department, recalls, “Lou seper [sic] himself from the herd by being a constant voice of integrity and kindness in the harsher world of real estate commerce.
+From the moment I joined his firm I was proud to be part of his legacy.”

+Today, Colliers Chicago employs more than 250 people in its two Chicago offices including a staff of 100 brokers and more than 125 property management professionals.